bluesky/databroker/docs/source/explanations/v2-transition.rst

 lightweight use cases and had an experimental HDF5-based storage.
 Both of these are deprecated.
 Instead, the new implementation (v2 / v1)  adds support for msgpack- and JSONL-backed storage, which have proven to be a better solution for very lightweight use cases.
+(See :ref:`migration_from_v0_storage`.)
 More are storage options are planned for early 2021, with an emphasis on efficient binary formats, such as `TileDB`_.

 How do use them?
 ----------------